 3 to 9 Chords

-These chords are common chord subs found in Jazz guitar, and are used in by every great Jazz guitarist.
+These chords are common chord substitutions found in jazz guitar and are used by every great jazz guitarist.

 - Dm9 = D F A C E